ml22826/Ubuntu/README.md

 ```

-User can also create an identical database from scratch by following the instructions inside SQL_db_instructions folder.
-This file also contains random data from our database that can populate the new db.
+User can also create an identical database from scratch by running the SQL script which will create all the tables necessary (including the indexing and paritioning).
+In this folder there is also csv files which aren't too large that the user can download.